Jivan517/BigData/Project/README.md

 N(a) = {b, c}, N(b) = {c, a, d, e}, N(c) = {a, d, e}, N(a) ={d, e}, N(d) = {e}, N(e) = {}.

 Part 1.
-[5 point]  Set up a single node cluster and optionally an eclipse development environment to create and test your programs.
+Set up a single node cluster and optionally an eclipse development environment to create and test your programs.

 (a) Get VMWare or VirtualBox (install)